AXOOM/Templates.PortalApp/readme.md

 ## Using

 To install the template run `dotnet new --install Axoom.Templates.PortalApp::*`.
-To use the template run `dotnet new axoom-portal-app --vendorName MyCompany --appName MyApp --friendlyName "My App" --description "my description"`.
+To use the template run `dotnet new axoom-portal-app --myVendorName MyCompany --myAppName MyApp --friendlyName "My App" --description "my description"`.

-Note: `appName` and `vendorName` must only contain letters (`[a-zA-Z]`)
+Note: `myAppName` and `myVendorName` must only contain letters (`[a-zA-Z]`)